Drugs & Medications - Hydrogen Peroxide MM

 Tell your doctor if your condition does not improve in 7 days or if it worsens.
 If you think you may have a serious medical problem, seek immediate medical attention.

-hydrogen peroxide MM Side Effects
+hydrogen peroxide mucous membrane Side Effects

 Redness, stinging, or irritation at the application site may occur.
 If any of these effects persist or worsen, contact your doctor or pharmacist promptly.